-• Develop and update recruitment and application information for prospective interns.
+- Develop and update recruitment and application information for prospective interns. - Provide internship information and meet with prospective interns. - Orient the interns to the internship. - Organize the rotations throughout the year. - Coordinate with the preceptor the objectives, learning experiences and projects for the intern for that rotation. - Monitor and evaluate intern progress in each rotation throughout the year. - Provide ongoing support and advice for all interns during their placement. - Remain in constant communication with the interns via telephone, email, scheduled site visits, and facilitates meetings with all current interns to provide further support, guidance, counseling, and advice. - Develop intern rotation schedules. - Plan and schedule didactic hours via training sessions

-- Provide program information and meet with prospective interns. - Orient the intern to the program. - Organize the rotations throughout the year. - Coordinate with the preceptor the objectives, learning experiences and projects for the intern for that rotation. - Monitor and evaluate the intern's progress in each rotation throughout the year. - Provide ongoing support and advice for all interns during their placement. - Remain in constant communication with the interns via telephone, email, scheduled site visits, and facilitates meetings with all current interns to provide further support, guidance, counseling, and advice. - Develop the interns' rotation schedules. - Plan and schedule didactic hours via training sessions and CourseSites.com. - Maintain records pertaining to the maintenance of the program including intern complaints and resolutions. - Serve as a role model and mentor to the intern. - Act as a liaison between the preceptor and intern as needed. - Serve as an advocate for the intern when appropriate and justified. - Enforce policies and procedures. - Direct the selection and progression of new dietetic interns. - Enforce the role and responsibilities of both the intern and the preceptor. - Recruit adequate and appropriate preceptors. - Facilitate the negotiation of all contacts between the program and the supervised practice sites. - Recruit members for the DPH WIC Dietetic Internship Program Advisory Board. - Complete all official forms, studies, reports, RD exam registration, etc., necessary for maintenance of DI program. - Conduct continuous internal and external program evaluations. - Develop new and/or modify current curriculum based on the ongoing achievement of intern learning outcomes, expected competence of the interns, program goals, and changes impacting dietetic practice. - Review the progress of the dietetic intern and program. - Decide on future goals and implementation plans.
+- Maintain records pertaining to the maintenance of the internship including intern complaints and resolutions. - Serve as a role model and mentor to interns. - Act as a liaison between preceptor and intern as needed. - Serve as an advocate for interns when appropriate and justified. - Enforce policies and procedures. - Direct the selection and progression of new dietetic interns. - Enforce the role and responsibilities of both intern and preceptor. - Recruit adequate and appropriate preceptors. - Facilitate the negotiation of all contacts between the internship and the supervised practice sites. - Recruit members for the DPH WIC Dietetic Internship Advisory Board. - Complete all official forms, studies, reports, RD exam registration, etc., necessary for maintenance of the dietetic internship. - Conduct continuous internal and external internship evaluations. - Develop new and/or modify current curriculum based on the ongoing achievement of intern learning outcomes, expected competence of the interns, internship goals, and changes impacting dietetic practice. - Decide on future goals and implementation plans.

-The Georgia Department of Public Health WIC Program will maintain a full time employee as program director.
-In addition, the program will utilize an advisory board to support internship planning activities.
+The Georgia Department of Public Health WIC Program will maintain a full-time employee as internship director.
+In addition, the internship will utilize an advisory board to support internship planning activities.
 The advisory board will include previous interns, preceptors, other dietetic internship directors, and dietetic/public health professionals among whom some will be Georgia WIC employees who are RD's.

-In the event that the DPH WIC Dietetic Internship Program Director is unable to meet responsibilities, the supervisor of Internship Program Director will ensure that an appropriately credentialed and trained employee of the organization be designated as interim DPH WIC Dietetic Internship Program Director.
+In the event that the DPH WIC Dietetic Internship Director is unable to meet responsibilities, the supervisor of Internship Director will ensure that an appropriately credentialed and trained employee of the organization be designated as interim DPH WIC Dietetic Internship Director.

-The interim designee will work with advisory board members and other organization staff to ensure that all evaluations and paperwork are completed in a timely manner and that intern's progress through the program.
-In the unlikely event that an appropriately credentialed individual is not available within the organization to resume the responsibilities of an internship program director, the Georgia WIC Program intends to establish a short term contract until the position is filled.
+The interim designee will work with advisory board members and other organization staff to ensure that all evaluations and paperwork are completed in a timely manner and that intern's progress through the internship.
+In the unlikely event that an appropriately credentialed individual is not available within the organization to resume the responsibilities of an Internship Director, the Georgia WIC Program intends to establish a short-term contract until the position is filled.